cadumega/Origamid2_JS/bonusTips/wordsShouldKnow.md

-*algorithm* - step by step procedure to achieve a specific goal *argument* - value that is passsed into a function when it is * ed *assignment* - the act of putting value in a variable *call* - to run a code in a function
+*algorithm* - step by step procedure to achieve a specific goal *argument* - value that is passsed into a function when it is called *assignment* - the act of putting value in a variable *call* - to run a code in a function
 *constant* - variable that never changes it value